ruchir594/greenseer/README.md

 ### Conversation.CSV
 Pattern matching conversation happens.

 Rules
 1. CSV has 2 columns.
 First column defines pattern.
 Second Column defines possible response.
 2. Pattern is specified between \* (asterisk)
 3. Multiple patterns are separated by \_ (underscore)
+4. You can set a "DefaultResponse" row in CSV which will be the default response.

 Check out simple CSV file to understand rules.
 Advance section below has link to more elaborate discussion.

+*Note: please be sure not to include an empty Pattern(`<code>&ast;&ast;</code>`) to Match as default response.
+But specify a DefaultResponse separately.
+Otherwise multiple patterns will never be matched.*

 ## Advance